5 Steps To A Powerful Personal Brand On Your Executive Resume

 - New products or markets

 Next, write STAR (Situation or Task, Action, Result) stories for each top achievement, remembering to set the stage for each story by looking at the situation first, then your actions, and lastly, the outcome.
 J.T.
 O'Donnell, founder and CEO of Work It DAILY, also recommends the "Experience + Learn + Grow" model to formulate stories for employers.
 While tedious work, you'll benefit from having this collection of powerful anecdotes in your job search.

 2. Analyze And Leverage Feedback From Throughout Your Executive Career

 Consider your reputation at work, influence on others, and leadership style (all critical components of an effective executive resume).
 Are you known as the go-to leader who builds consensus when negotiations are at a standstill?
 Have you become a turnaround leader capable of righting the ship?
 Chances are that you've carved out a unique niche—and prospective employers need to know this about you!

 Take the time to gather information from those affected by your work:

 - Analyze your impact on subordinates.
 Do you often mentor your teams into company or industry leaders?

 - Look at those you've influenced, such as vendors or colleagues.
 Have they adopted your methods or commended you on your effectiveness?

-- Assess your impact among the executive team and Board.
+- Assess your impact on the executive team and board.
 Do you build the business case and buy-in that lead your CEO to issue changes in strategy?

 - Size of budgets managed—both department and project-level